eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 instead of `satisfies`.
 But is it natural to say that a type parameter "implements" its upper bounds?
 Is it natural to say that one interface "implements" a second interface?
 We don't think so.

-The designers of Java didn't think so either, which is why in Java, irregularly, a class "implements" interfaces, but an interface "extends" interfaces.
+The designers of Java didn't think so either, which is why in Java, irregularly, a class `implements` interfaces, but an interface `extends` interfaces, even though the syntax and semantics are otherwise identical!

 What's nice here is that type constraints in Ceylon have a syntax that is regular with class and interface declarations.